-The Bronx Zoo is home to 58,000 Madagascar hissing cockroaches, but you can't actually give one as a gift.
+The Bronx Zoo has up to 58,000 Madagascar hissing cockroaches, but you can't actually give one as a gift.
 Instead, the zoo will let you name one after a person you deem worthy, whether it's your "loyal partner, favorite boss or bug-loving kid."
-And since these bizarre bugs can live up to five years, that's a pretty durable $10 gift.
+And since these bizarre bugs can live up to five years, that's a pretty durable $15 gift.

-For more information about Madagascar hissing cockroaches, here are a few facts from the Bronx Zoo, plus its video ad for the cocoa roaches:
+For more information about Madagascar hissing cockroaches, here are a few facts from the Bronx Zoo, plus a video ad for its cocoa roaches:

 - The roaches can hiss at up to 90 decibels, roughly equivalent to a lawnmower.